Equality and Diversity

 We have used the refreshed NHS Equality Delivery System (EDS 2) to develop and prepare our four equality objectives which are:

-The progress we have made towards meeting the requirements of the general equality duty can be seen in our progress reports below:
+NHS Rotherham CCG Equality Objectives were refreshed in December 2018.
+The progress we have made towards meeting the requirements of the general equality duty can be seen in our Public Sector Equality Duty Annual Reports above.